Senior Health and Safety Manager

 - What’s your proudest moment been at Mace?

 There have been a few really.
-When I was based at one account and managing the QHSE in 13 different countries, I implemented our health and safety management system to overcome barriers like, language, culture, different regulations and requirements, bringing everyone together from both Mace Macro and the client team with a vision to create a safe workplace environment.
+When I was based at one account and managing the QHSE in 13 different countries, I implemented our health and safety management system to overcome barriers like, language, culture, different regulations and requirements, bringing everyone together from both Mace and the client team with a vision to create a safe workplace environment.

 But by far, my proudest moment has to be passing the BCSP accreditation exam here in America.